 1 Thessalonians says He is the One who will descend from heaven with a shout with the voice of the archangel and the trump of God.
 And Jude says He’s able to keep me without stumbling or slipping and present me without fault, without blemish before the presence of His glory, with unspeakable, ecstatic delight in triumphant joy and exultation.

 And John said, “I was in the Spirit on the Lord’s Day, on that Isle of Patmos in the Aegean sea.
 I saw Him high and lifted up.”
 He is Alpha; He’s Omega.
 He is beginning; He is ending.
 And so, because I kept meeting that Man, my hope does not rest in the various branches of government, executive, legislative or judicial.
 My hope does not rest in the alliances that we build.
 My testimony is simply this.
 “My hope is built on nothing less than Jesus’ blood and righteousness.
 (Applause) I dare not trust the sweetest frame, but wholly lean on Jesus’ name.
 (Applause) On Christ, the Solid Rock I Stand.All other ground is sinking sand.
 All other ground is sinking sand.”

 Audience: (Applause and Cheers)

 Jim: And John, let me remind people to pray for Chaplain Black.
-He is in an important role in the Senate as the Senate’s chaplain.
-He sits with the members of the Senate to talk about travesty or issues related to their family, to their faith.
-That's an important role of influence.
-So, we need to remember to pray for him, as well.
+He’s in an important role in the Senate as the Senate’s Chaplain.
+He sits with members of the Senate to talk about their personal tragedies or issues related to their family, to their faith and that’s an important role of influence.
+So we need to remember to pray for him as well.

-John: Again, www.focusonthefamily.com/radio or give us a call.
-Our number is 800, the letter A and the word FAMILY.
-On behalf of Jim Daly and the entire team, thanks for listening.
-I’m John Fuller, inviting you back next time, as we help you and your family thrive.
+Onbehalf of Jim Daly and the entire team, thanks for listening today to Focus on the Family.
+I’m John Fuller, inviting you back next time, as we once more help you and your family thrive in Christ.